-(a) Weighted by site rental revenues and excludes renewals at the tenants' option.

-(b) Includes revenues derived from both wireless carriers and wholesale carriers.
+(a) Weighted by site rental revenues and excludes renewals at the tenants' option.(b) Includes revenues derived from both wireless carriers and wholesale carriers.

-COMPANY OVERVIEW FINANCIALS & METRICS OVERVIEW ASSET PORTFOLIO OVERVIEW APPENDIX
+COMPANY OVERVIEW FINANCIALS & METRICS ASSET PORTFOLIO OVERVIEW CAPITALIZATION OVERVIEW APPENDIX

-SEGMENT CASH YIELDS ON INVESTED CAPITAL(a)
+SEGMENT CASH YIELDS ON INVESTED CAPITAL^(a)

-Q1 2022 LQA (as of March 31, 2022; dollars in millions) Towers Fiber Segment site rental gross margin ^(b) \$ 3,400 \$ 1,356 Less: Amortization of prepaid rent (316) (248) Less: Site rental straight-lined revenues (464) Add: Site rental straight-lined expenses 76 Add: Indirect labor costs ^(c) 100 Numerator \$ 2,696 \$ 1,208 Segment net investment in property and equipment ^(d) \$ 13,142 \$ 8,163 Segment investment in site rental contracts and tenant relationships 4,568 3,287 Segment investment in goodwill ^(e) 5,351 4,073 Segment Net Invested Capital ^(a) \$ 23,061 \$ 15,523 Segment Cash Yield on Invested Capital ^(a) 11.7 % , O 7.8 %
+Q1 2022 LQA (as of March 31, 2022; dollars in millions) lowers Fiber Segment site rental gross margin ^(b) \$ 3,400 \$ 1,356 Less: Amortization of prepaid rent (316) (248) Less: Site rental straight-lined revenues (464) - Add: Site rental straight-lined expenses 76 - Add: Indirect labor costs ^(c) - 100 Numerator \$ 2,696 \$ 1,208 Segment net investment in property and equipment ^(d) \$ 13,142 \$ 8,163 Segment investment in site rental contracts and tenant relationships 4,568 3,287 Segment investment in goodwill ^(e) 5,351 4,073 Segment Net Invested Capital ^(a) \$ 23,061 \$ 15,523 Segment Cash Yield on Invested Capital ^(a) 11.7 %) 7.8 %

-CONSOLIDATED RETURN ON INVESTED CAPITAL(a)
+CONSOLIDATED RETURN ON INVESTED CAPITAL^(a)

-(as of March 31, 2022; dollars in millions) Q1 2022 LQA Adjusted EBITDA ^(f) \$ 4,380 Cash taxes refunded (paid) (1) Numerator \$ 4,379 Historical gross investment in property and equipment(g) \$ 26,504 Historical gross investment in site rental contracts and tenant relationships 7,855 Historical gross investment in goodwill 10,078 Consolidated Invested Capital ^(a) \$ 44,437
+(as of March 31, 2022; dollars in millions) Q1 2022 LQA Adjusted EBITDA ^(f) \$ 4,380 Cash taxes refunded (paid) (1) Numerator \$ 4,379 Historical gross investment in property and equipment ^(g) \$ 26,504 Historical gross investment in site rental contracts and tenant relationships 7,855 Historical gross investment in goodwill 10,078 Consolidated Invested Capital ^(a) \$ 44,437

-Consolidated Return on Invested Capital^(a) 9.9 %
+Consolidated Return on Invested Capital^(a)

-- (a) See "Non-GAAP Financial Measures, Segment Measures and Other Calculations" for further information on, and our definitions and calculations of, Segment Cash Yield on Invested Capital, Segment Net Invested Capital, Consolidated Return on Invested Capital and Consolidated Invested Capital. - (b) See "Segment Operating Results" and "Non-GAAP Financial Measures, Segment Measures and Other Calculations" for further information on, and our definition and calculation of, segment site rental gross margin. - (c) This adjustment represents indirect labor costs in the Fiber segment that are not capitalized, but that primarily support the Company's ongoing expansion of its small cells and fiber networks that management expects to generate future revenues for the Company.
-Removal of these indirect labor costs presents Segment Cash Yield on Invested Capital on a direct cost basis, consistent with the methodology used by management when evaluating project-level investment opportunities. - (d) Segment net investment in property and equipment excludes the impact of construction in process and non-productive assets (such as information technology assets and buildings) and is reduced by the amount of prepaid rent received from tenants (excluding any deferred credits recorded in connection with acquisitions). - (e) Segment investment in goodwill excludes the impact of certain assets and liabilities recorded in connection with acquisitions (primarily deferred credits). - (f) See "Non-GAAP Financial Measures, Segment Measures and Other Calculations" for further information and reconciliation of Adjusted EBITDA to income (loss) from continuing operations, as computed in accordance with GAAP. - (g) Historical gross investment in property and equipment excludes the impact of construction in process.
+(a) See "Non-GAAP Financial Measures, Segment Measures and Other Calculations" for further information on, and our definitions and calculations of, Segment Cash Yield on Invested Capital, Segment Net Invested Capital, Consolidated Return on Invested Capital and Consolidated Invested Capital.

+Capital, Consondated Return on invested capital and Consondated invested capital.
+See "Segment Operating Results" and "Non-GAAP Financial Measures, Segment Measures and Other Calculations" for further information on, and our definition and calculation of, segment site rental gross margin.
+This adjustment represents indirect labor costs in the Fiber segment thear are not capitalized, but that primarily support the Company's ongoing expansion of its small cells and fiber networks that management expects to generate future revenues for the Company.
+Removal of these indirect labor costs presents Segment Cash Yield on Invested Capital on a direct cost basis, consistent with the methodology used by management when evaluating project-level investment opportunities. (b) (c)

+Segment net investment opportunities.
+Segment net investment in property and equipment excludes the impact of construction in process and non-productive assets (such as information technology assets and buildings) and is reduced by the amount of prepaid rent received from tenants (excluding any deferred credits recorded in connection with acquisitions).
+Segment investment in goodwill excludes the impact of certain assets and liabilities recorded in connection with acquisitions).
+See "Non-GAAP Financial Measures, Segment Measures and Other Calculations" for further information and reconciliation of Adjusted EBITDA to income (loss) from continuing operations, as computed in (d)